 Come Grow Your Own Garden!

-The Town of Abingdon’s Sustain Abingdon Committee and Appalachian Sustainable Development will hold a Garden Kickoff Day at the Abingdon Gardens on Saturday, March 24th from 11:00 am to 2:00 pm at the Fairview Historic Homestead, 908 Hillman Highway, Abingdon, Va.
+The Town of Abingdon’s Sustain Abingdon Committee and Appalachian Sustainable Development will hold a Garden Kickoff Day at the Sustain Abingdon Gardens on Saturday, March 23rd from 11:00 am to 2:00 pm at the Fairview Historic Homestead, 908 Hillman Highway, Abingdon, Va.

 Several businesses and organizations will be sharing information and ideas on how to grow your best garden.
 There will be guest speakers throughout the day speaking on various garden topics.
 There will also be informational handouts, activities and free raffles and giveaways.
 The Fairview Historic Museum will be open to the public and the Old Glade Antique Tractor Association will have some tractors on display.
 There will be food vendors onsite.